Phorofor/DWM.ForceSwitch/README.md

 Go get PsTools at [Microsoft's TechNet website](https://technet.microsoft.com/en-us/sysinternals/pstools.aspx)

-Place pssuspend.exe in the same folder as this text file, or at your system's System32 folder, which is better.
+Place pssuspend.exe in the same folder as this file, or at your system's System32 folder, which is better as it'll work regardless of your current directory in the command line.

 The console login screen is switched on when the Force Disable DWM script is executed as you'll get a black screen of nothingness if you keep the GUI Logon screen active.